TextmanuscriptTextmanuscripts - Les Enluminures

 Program Description

 For anyone studying the Middle Ages, there is no substitute for hands-on experience of actual medieval manuscripts.
-Our way of making this happen is a unique and innovative program, “Manuscripts in the Curriculum,” which lends colleges, universities, and other educational institutions in North America a group of manuscripts during a segment of the academic year (semester, quarter, or summer session).
+Our unique and innovative program, “Manuscripts in the Curriculum,” enables these experiences by lending colleges, universities, and other educational institutions in the US a group of manuscripts during a semester, quarter, or summer session.
 Although public display of the manuscripts is encouraged, central to the philosophy of the new program is the integration of real manuscripts into the curriculum in courses where students can work closely with original material under the guidance of a professor.

 MANUSCRIPTS IN THE CURRICULUM I - THE PROGRAM